publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s401.md

 [Pub.
 L. 98–21, title I, § 152(b)][/us/pl/98/21/s152/b], Apr.
 20, 1983, [97 Stat.
 105][/us/stat/97/105], provided that:

-> “The amendment made by subsection (a) \[amending this section\] shall apply with respect to all checks for benefits under title II of the Social Security Act \[this subchapter\] which are issued on or after the first day of the twenty-fourth month following the month in which this Act is enacted \[April 1983\].”
+> “The amendment made by subsection (a) \[amending this section\] shall apply with respect to all checks for benefits under title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] which are issued on or after the first day of the twenty-fourth month following the month in which this Act is enacted \[April 1983\].”

 [Pub.
 L. 98–21, title I, § 154(e)][/us/pl/98/21/s154/e], Apr.
 20, 1983, [97 Stat.
 107][/us/stat/97/107], provided that: